Slips and capture: Background and history

+Relation to Action Slips

+Slips and capture errors are a subset of action slips, a broader category of errors in cognitive psychology where routine, skill-based actions deviate from the intended goal due to lapses in attention, habit interference, or environmental design.
+While slips and capture errors often occur in high-stress situations, such as police use-of-force incidents, action slips also include everyday errors, like pouring coffee into a sugar jar instead of a coffee canister.
+The concept of action slips, developed by Donald Norman, provides a framework for understanding slips and capture within the larger study of human error.

 Shooting of Oscar Grant

 Early on New Year's Day of 2009, Oscar Grant III was fatally shot by Bay Area Rapid Transit officer Johannes Mehserle, who was detaining Grant with other officers after a reported fight on the train.
 At his bail hearing in late January 2009, Mehserle said that he had intended to use his Taser, but inadvertently grabbed his pistol instead.
 In 2010 a jury convicted Mehserle of involuntary manslaughter, acquitting him of charges of voluntary manslaughter.

 The phrase "slips and capture" was used by Bill Lewinski in 2009, a consultant in police use of force who was part of Mehserle's defense team.
 Lewinski was reported by the Wisconsin State Journal to have a doctorate in psychology from Union Institute & University, an online college.
 His company, Force Science Institute, specializes in consulting to police departments.
 Its website advertises: "We save lives and reputations."
 Lewinski published a newsletter article on the "Slips and Capture" theory in his "Force Science News #154" after he began work on the defense of Mehserle.